Discrimination Under Arkansas Law

 How can Employment Discrimination be Proven in Arkansas?

-This may be proved when there is a history of the employer treating members of the class similarly, or if witnesses testify about the employer's statements which would constitute bias as understood by a reasonable person.
-Additionally, employers are in clear violation of the law when they fire someone or retaliate against them because they filed a discrimination lawsuit.
+This can be proved when there is a history of the employer treating members of the class similarly, or if witnesses testify about the employer's statements which would constitute bias as understood by a reasonable person.
+Furthermore, employers are in clear violation of the law when they fire someone or retaliate against them because they filed a discrimination lawsuit.

-Procedures for pursuing an employment discrimination claim are complicated, because they involve filing the claim with the corresponding agency.
-An Fayetteville, Arkansas attorney can help you file on time, as well as pursue any additional remedies that may be available to you while your case is pending.
+Procedures for filing an employment discrimination claim are complicated, because they involve filing the claim with the corresponding agency.
+An Fayetteville, Arkansas attorney can help you file on time, as well as pursue any further remedies that may be available to you while your case is pending.